sergio11/fudge_tv_compose_library/README.md

   <img src="https://img.shields.io/badge/Material%20UI-007FFF?style=for-the-badge&logo=mui&logoColor=white" />
 </p>

+I want to express my deepest gratitude to the creators of **[JetFit](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit)** and the contributors to **[PR #183](https://github.com/android/tv-samples/pull/183)** for providing an invaluable foundation for this project.
+This initiative aims to offer an open-source implementation inspired by JetFit, following the **Apache 2.0** license.

+I would also like to extend my sincere appreciation to **[Umair Khalid](https://github.com/UmairKhalid786)** for his outstanding work on the **[ComposeTv](https://github.com/UmairKhalid786/ComposeTv)** repository.
+His well-structured code and clear documentation have been essential resources throughout this process, enabling me to learn and apply new techniques in Jetpack Compose development.

+A huge thank you to the community for their efforts and contributions to the open-source ecosystem.
+I hope this project can also be a valuable resource for other developers! 🚀🙏

 ## ⚠️ Disclaimer

 This project has been developed **exclusively for learning and experimentation purposes**. **Fudge** is an exploratory Jetpack Compose UI kit designed to gain insights into TV interface development, focus management, and state handling in Android applications.